In Bloom: Plants and Flowers That Are Poisonous to Dogs

 Dog agility slalom

-Use a specially made rubber dog toy that will keep your hand a safe distance from your dog’s mouth, and give yourself enough room to play together without bumping into anything.
+Use a specially made rubber dog toy to keep your hand safe from your dog’s mouth and give yourself enough room to play together without bumping into anything.
 And, of course, let your dog win.
 That will help build their confidence and confirm that you are, in fact, the best human they know.

 Play indoor games

-• ‘Put your toys away’ – encourage your pup to put their toys away.
-Begin with something easy – a toy that’s near the box where they’re usually stored.
+‘Put your toys away’ – encourage your pup to put their toys away.
+Begin with something easy – a toy near the box where they’re usually stored.
 Use the ‘drop it’ command so your dog learns where to put their toys away.
-Then reward them with a treat.
+Then, reward them with a treat.

-• Work on obedience training – if your dog is a bit shaky on some of the basic commands, this is a great time to work on them together.
-Essentially, your dog should obey the following commands: sit, stay, down, drop it and come here.
-By brushing up on these commands, you’ll help your dog stay mentally stimulated.
+Work on obedience training – if your dog is a bit shaky on some of the basic commands, this is a great time to work on them together.
+Your dog should obey the following commands: sit, stay, down, drop it and come here.
+You’ll help your dog stay mentally stimulated by brushing up on these commands.